Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Introduction

-Ensemble Kalman methods, originated from geophysics \citep{evensen1994}, have achieved significant success in state estimation for complex dynamical systems with noisy observations \citep{evensen1996,houtekamer2001,aanonsen2009,Evensen2009,Evensen03a,Kalnay_2002,Law2015,Houtekamer_2016}.
-More recently, these methods have been used to solve inverse problems with the objective of estimating the model parameters instead of the states \citep{Oliver_2008,Chen_2011,Emerick_2013,Iglesias_2013,Iglesias_2016,Evensen_2018,Garbuno-Inigo_2020}.
+Ensemble Kalman (EnK) methods, originated from geophysics \cite{evensen1994}, have achieved significant success in state estimation for complex dynamical systems with noisy observations \cite{evensen1996,houtekamer2001,aanonsen2009,Evensen2009,Evensen03a,Kalnay_2002,Law2015,Houtekamer_2016,Jurek_2021}.
+More recently, these methods have been used to solve inverse problems with the objective of estimating the model parameters instead of the states \cite{Oliver_2008,Chen_2011,Emerick_2013,Iglesias_2013,Iglesias_2016,Evensen_2018,Katzfuss_2019,Garbuno-Inigo_2020}.
 As a gradient-free optimization algorithm based on a small number of ensembles, these methods gained increasing popularity for solving inverse problems since they can be implemented non-intrusively and in parallel.
-However, due to the collapse of ensembles \citep{Schillings_2017a,Schillings_2017b,deWiljes2018,chada2019}, they tend to underestimate the posterior variances and thus fail to provide a rigorous basis for systematic UQ.
-Combining Kalman methods with MCMC can alleviate this issue.
-This approach consists of three stages: (i) calibrating models with ensemble Kalman methods, (ii) emulating the parameter-to-data map using evaluations of forward models, and (iii) sampling posteriors with MCMC based on cheaper emulators.
-We refer to this approach as \emph{Calibration-Emulation-Sampling (CES)} \citep{cleary2020}.
-Two immediate benefits of such framework are 1) the reuse of expensive forward evaluations, and 2) the computationally cheap surrogates in the MCMC procedure.
+However, due to the collapse of ensembles \cite{Schillings_2017a,Schillings_2017b,deWiljes2018,chada2019}, they tend to underestimate the posterior variance and thus fail to provide a rigorous basis for systematic UQ.
+To alleviate this issue, Cleary et al.~combine Kalman methods with MCMC in three steps \cite{cleary2020}: (i) calibrate models with ensemble Kalman methods, (ii) emulate the parameter-to-data map using evaluations of forward models, and (iii) generate posterior samples using MCMC based on cheaper emulators.
+The resulting approach is called \emph{Calibration-Emulation-Sampling (CES)}.
+Two immediate benefits of such a framework are: 1) reusing expensive forward evaluations, and 2) computationally efficient surrogates in the MCMC procedure.